 - 14. Stabilization.
 If the proposal is for stabilization, the applicant must provide the Preservation Data tab of the Multifamily Workbook and narratives to support the approach of a planned, long-term and cost effective stabilization that meets all of the criteria set forth in the QAP. - 15.
 All Proposed Sources of Funds Including Other Contributions.
-Provide a current form of documentation of proposed sources of funds including; letter of intent, commitment, etc.; stating all terms and conditions (including dollar amount, number of years, interest rate, debt service coverage, etc.).
+Provide a current form of documentation of proposed sources of funds including but not limited to a. through g. below, stating all terms and conditions (including dollar amount, term, amortization as applicable, interest rate, debt service coverage, etc.).
 The value of the donations and in-kind contributions assistance must be consistent with current market comparable costs for materials and services. - a.
-Construction financing commitment from lender; - b.
-Permanent financing commitment from lender (for RD Projects AD622 and letter of conditions); - c.
+Construction financing commitment from lender; - Permanent financing commitment from lender (for RD Projects AD622 and letter of conditions); - c.
 Secondary financing commitment from lender; - d.
 Grants letter from granting authority; - e.
-Syndication proceeds commitment from investor; - f.
+Syndication proceeds Letter of Intent or commitment from investor; - f.
 Other sources of funds and contributions, including any federal, state, local and private contributions or subsidies; and - g.
 Regulatory cost avoidance/cost reduction a project specific letter of intent, city or council resolution, letter of approval, statement of agreement or eligibility, or memorandum of understanding that includes the terms and conditions of a cost avoidance/cost reduction measure from the contributor of the assistance or authorized local official.
 Also provide the calculation method and expected dollar amount of the cost savings for this proposal.

-Federal/State/Local/Philanthropic/Other Contributions include:
+Federal/Local/Philanthropic/Other Contributions include:

 - Monetary grants/donations. - Land donation or write down of the project site.
 Provide documentation from the selling entity in the form of a project specific letter of intent, governmental resolution, letter of approval, statement of agreement or eligibility, or a memorandum of understanding committing to the donation or write-down.
-Documentation used for determining market value must be submitted and could be an appraisal, tax assessment information, broker opinion with compatible properties or other reasonable data.
+Documentation used for determining market value must be submitted and could be an appraisal, tax assessment information, broker opinion with compatible properties or other reasonable data. - In-kind work and materials donated at no cost.

-- In-kind work and materials donated at no cost. - Local government donation/waiver of project specific costs, assessments or fees (e.g., SAC/WAC). - Reservation land not subject to local property taxes. - Lender/funder commitments to modify existing debt including: debt (principal) forgiveness; forgiveness of interest payable; reduction in interest rate (measured as amount of interest saved over term of loan) are eligible under this criterion.
+- Local government donation/waiver of project specific costs, assessments or fees (e.g., SAC/WAC). - Reservation land not subject to local property taxes. - Lender/funder commitments to modify existing debt including: debt (principal) forgiveness; forgiveness of interest payable; reduction in interest rate (measured as amount of interest saved over term of loan) are eligible under this criterion.
 Commitments must contain no contingencies other than receipt of a Tax Credit award.
-At the time of application, written documentation from the funder justifying the amount and the terms of the contribution must be provided. - Tax Increment Financing (TIF) (calculate Net Present Value (NPV) by using NPV discounted by Applicable Federal Rate (AFR) for the term of the TIF loan).
-Provide satisfactory documentation that the Loan is committed to the project at the time of application, including a letter from the governmental unit and a resolution, indicating its intention to provide TIF assistance and the anticipated amount and term.
-The documentation should include the TIF analysis from the governmental unit or its consultant. - Tax abatement (calculate NPV by using NPV discounted by AFR for 30 years).
+At the time of application, written documentation from the funder justifying the amount and the terms of the contribution must be provided. - Tax Increment Financing (TIF) (calculate Net Present Value (NPV) by using NPV discounted by Applicable Federal Rate (AFR) for the term of the TIF loan). - Tax abatement (calculate NPV by using NPV discounted by AFR for 30 years).
 Provide satisfactory documentation that the abatement is available/committed to the project at the time of application.